eliason-j/jacobeliason-dot-com/content/post/2021-04-30-processing-data-from-strava/index.markdown

-I like to run.
+Hi, I'm Jacob and I like to run.
 When I run, I use [Strava](https://www.strava.com/) to log my activity.
 In honor of recently running my one-thousandth mile on Strava, I thought I'd do a write up for the steps I use to process my user data in R. The data Strava makes available is granular and can be used for all kinds of fun things after the steps detailed here.

 ![](2021-04-30-processing-strava-data-nyc.png)